Hussen-ghadban/data-pipeline-products/README.md

 ## Project Overview

-This project fetches product data from multiple eCommerce websites (like DHGate, Alibaba, AliExpress, etc.) based on user-input keywords from a Google Sheet.
+This project fetches product data from multiple eCommerce websites (like DHGate, Gearbest, AliExpress) based on user-input keywords from a Google Sheet.
 Additionally, it fetches YouTube video data related to those keywords and writes both eCommerce and YouTube data to separate Google Sheets.
 The project demonstrates skills in web scraping, API integration, and cloud services (Google Sheets API).

 ### Prerequisites